-We return to the outcome variable of employment and estimate the same model as in Figure 2 for an older (1941-53) and younger birth cohort (1967-79).
+We return to the outcome variable of employment and estimate the same model as in Fig. 2 for an older (1941-53) and younger birth cohort (1967-79).
 The results do not change with respect to those found for our target cohort 1954-66.
-For the older birth cohort - which we observe over the ages 40 to 60 -, we detect no differences in employment rates between holders of vocational and general education.
-For the younger cohort - which we observe over the ages 25 to 45 -, we find a higher employment rate of holders of vocational education until the age of 26 for women and until the age of 33 for men (see predicted values in Figure A.2 in the appendix).
-It is noteworthy that, in terms of employability, vocational education seems to have remained as instrumental for younger as older cohorts.
+For the older birth cohort - which we observe over the ages 40-60-, we detect no differences in employment rates between holders of vocational and general education.
+For the younger cohort - which we observe over the ages 25-45-, we find a higher employment rate of holders of vocational education until the age of 26 for women and until the age of 33 for men (see Fig. A.2 in the appendix).
+In terms of employability, vocational education seems to have remained as instrumental for younger as older cohorts.

-4.2 Earnings over the life course
+4.2.
+Earnings over the life course

-Figure 3 shows how hourly work income varies by age for different levels and types of education.
+We shift our focus to earnings and show in Fig. 3 how hourly work income varies by age for different levels and types of education.
 Contrary to our findings for employment, general education offers a clear advantage in terms of earnings.
-Already at the age of 30, men and women with no more than upper-secondary general education receive higher hourly work income than those with upper-secondary vocational training (although note that both educational groups remain well beneath the earnings of workers with tertiary education).
-After the age of 30, the earnings of workers with upper-secondary general education continue to increase, whereas the earnings curve of vocationally trained workers is almost as flat as that of individuals without post-mandatory schooling.
-As a result, the gap in hourly earnings widens over the life course in favour of workers with general education.
+Already at the age of 30, men and women with no more than upper-secondary general education receive higher hourly work income than those with upper-secondary vocational training.
+However, both educational groups remain well beneath the earnings of workers with tertiary education.
+After the age of 30, the earnings of workers with upper-secondary general education continue to increase, whereas the earnings curve of vocationally trained workers is almost as flat as that of individuals without post-compulsory